Why not just SCA?

 Chainsaw

-Policy edit blocks the affected version at install.
+Policy edit refuses the affected version at install.
 No code changes needed to stop new spread.

 Coverage of supply-chain attack patterns